 - a.
-Recruit and hire new public health staff, with a focus on seeking applicants from communities and populations served to provide additional capacity and expertise in the foundational capabilities and programs identified by the LPHA as critical workforce needs - Support, sustain and retain public health staff through systems changes and supports, as well as workforce development and training.
+Recruit and hire new public health staff, with a focus on seeking applicants from communities and populations served to provide additional capacity and expertise in the Foundational Capabilities and Foundational Programs identified by the LPHA as critical workforce needs. - Support, sustain and retain public health staff through systems changes and supports, as well as workforce development and training.